USS R-27: Design

-For surface running, the boats were powered by two 500 bhp diesel engines, each driving one propeller shaft.
-When submerged each propeller was driven by a 400 hp electric motor.
+For surface running, the boats were powered by two 500 bhp Busch-Sulzer diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 400 hp Diehl Manufacture Company electric motor.
 They could reach 14 kn on the surface and 11 kn underwater.
-On the surface, the Lake boats had a range of 3523 nmi at 11 kn and 150 nmi at 5 kn submerged.
+On the surface, the R-21-class had a range of 3523 nmi at 11 kn, or 6499 nmi if fuel was loaded into their main ballast tanks.

-The boats were armed with four 21-inch (53.3 cm) torpedo tubes in the bow.
+The boats were armed with four 21 in torpedo tubes in the bow.
 They carried four reloads, for a total of eight torpedoes.
-The R-class submarines were also armed with a single 3"/50 caliber deck gun.
+The R-21-class submarines were also armed with a single 3 in/50 caliber deck gun.

-Construction and career
+Construction

-R-27 was laid down on 16 May 1917 by the Lake Torpedo Boat Company in Bridgeport, Connecticut.
+R-27s keel was laid down on 16 May 1917, by the Lake Torpedo Boat Company, in Bridgeport, Connecticut.